Plus, it's Opening Day for the Greenville Drive.

 Do you have a knack for content creation, copywriting, and marketing strategy?
 We’re looking to add an action-oriented Marketing Copywriter and Coordinator to the team.
 See more details + apply here.

-Paris Mountain State Park is perfect in any season. | Photo by @upstatedaily
+Paris (Mountain) is always a good idea. | Photo by @upstatedaily

 From quick and easy loops around town to drives that take you to fantastic lakes and mountains, our city has so many options to hit the trail.
 So lace up your hiking boots, because we’ve compiled a hiking guide for the Greenville area with 20+ routes and trails to help you plan your next adventure and experience breathtaking views.